minprog/platforms/django/lectures/js/index.md

 ### TODO List

-To put together a few of the things we’ve learned in this lecture, let’s work on making a TODO list entirely in JavaScript.
-We’ll start by writing the HTML layout of the page.
+To put together a few of the things we've learned in this lecture, let's work on making a TODO list entirely in JavaScript.
+We'll start by writing the HTML layout of the page.
 Notice below how we leave space for an unorderd list, but we dont yet add anything to it.
-Also notice that we add a link to `tasks.js` where we’ll write our JavaScript.
+Also notice that we add a link to `tasks.js` where we'll write our JavaScript.

     <!DOCTYPE html>
     <html lang="en">